looooookout/gov-releases-for-covid19-treatment-result/README.md

 the visualised result has been published to tableau public: https://public.tableau.com/views/covid_16496869326710/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link

-merge the dataset with COVID daily comfirmed data which published from CHP has the potential to provide more pandemic insight.
+merge the dataset with COVID daily comfirmed data which published by CHP has the potential to provide more pandemic insight.
 Sadly CHP has suspended to update even before I have finish the coding (gov_releases_scrape_new).